dansmyers/AI/5-Decision_Trees/Notes/4-Huffman_Codes.md

   E    |     .20
  AB    |     .20
 ```
-The next step combines E with the AB subtree for a combined weight of .40:
+The next step combines E with the AB subtree for a combined weight of .40.
+The choice of which item to put on the left vs. right is arbitrary.
 ```
                     .40
                      |